miguelmota/solidity-idiosyncrasies/README.md

 - Can't splice an array; need to do it manually and update `length`.

-- Using `delete` on an array leaves a gap.
-Need to shift items and update `length`.
+- Using `delete` on an array leaves a gap; need to shift items manually and update the `length` property.

   ```solidity
   contract MyContract {